aws-samples/aws-modernization-with-jfrog/content/5_deploy_eks/51_download_code.md

 pre: "<b>5.1 </b>"
 ---

-The workshop code is located at [https://github.com/jfrogtraining/aws-eks-workshop](https://github.com/jfrogtraining/aws-eks-workshop) GitHub repository.
+The code is located at [https://github.com/jfrogtraining/aws-eks-workshop](https://github.com/jfrogtraining/aws-eks-workshop) GitHub repository.
 We will clone this repo locally in order to pull the required workshop files.

 1. Go to [https://github.com/jfrogtraining/aws-eks-workshop](https://github.com/jfrogtraining/aws-eks-workshop) and fork this repository to your GitHub account.